-The Banality of Good provides visitors with a different perspective on sustainability.
-The exhibition approaches the concept from a social angle, in the context of urban planning.
+The Banality of Good provided visitors with a different perspective on sustainability.
+The exhibition approached the concept from a social angle, in the context of urban planning.

 Photo: Iwan Baan

-The exhibition approaches the concept from a social angle, in the context of urban planning.
-It is based on the so-called "New Towns", ideal towns from seven different cities scattered across the world, including Albertslund in Denmark.
+The exhibition approached the concept from a social angle, in the context of urban planning.
+It was based on the so-called "New Towns", ideal towns from seven different cities scattered across the world, including Albertslund in Denmark.

 The creation of social equality